 The North American airline industry collected an estimated $8.2 billion last year from fees for items such as checked baggage, premium seat assignments and early boarding privileges — a $700 million increase from 2013.
-But are they keeping more of your money than they should?
+But are they keeping more of your money in refundable airline fees than they should?

 Andrew Petrilla wondered about that after his travel companion fell seriously ill this fall.
 That forced both of them to cancel a planned flight from Dallas to Southern California on American Airlines.

-“We’ve always been aware of the no-refund policy of the heavily discounted coach tickets, and we’ve always accepted that as a cost of getting the lower fare,” says Petrilla, a retired market researcher from Dallas.
-But not so for the $180 they paid for an upgrade to “Main Cabin Extra” seats, which have about the same amount of legroom as the coach class cabin before airline deregulation.
+“We’ve always been aware of the no-refund policy of the heavily discounted coach tickets.
+And we’ve always accepted that as a cost of getting the lower fare,” says Petrilla, a retired market researcher from Dallas.
+But not so for the $180 they paid for an upgrade to “Main Cabin Extra” seats.
+They have about the same amount of legroom as the coach class cabin before airline deregulation.